-- Visualase thermal laser ablation — Visualase uses a laser fiber and guides it towards the source of a patient's seizures through a small hole in the skull.
+- Visualase Thermal Laser Ablation — In this procedure, a laser fiber is inserted through a small hole in the skull and guided toward the source of the patient's seizures.
 The laser then heats and destroys the small, well-defined area of abnormal brain tissue, leaving the surrounding tissue unharmed.

-- Disconnection Procedures, which disrupt abnormal electrical activity that occurs in the brain and triggers epileptic seizures.
-Two types of disconnection operations are:
+- Disconnection Procedures — These procedures disrupt abnormal electrical activity that occurs in the brain and triggers epileptic seizures.
+There are two types:

 - Corpus callostomy, which stop atonic and tonic seizures.

 - Multiple subpial transections, which are performed when seizures are caused by parts of the brain that can't be removed.